crsalves/i-audit/README.md

     - [sql](https://github.com/crsalves/i-audit/tree/main/node-app/sql): it holds the scripts folder and the schema files.
     - [views](https://github.com/crsalves/i-audit/tree/main/node-app/views): it holds the partial folder that contains the header.ejs and footer.ejs files.
 In addition, this directory has the all web pages available in this application.

+    Furthermore, it contains javacript files to configure and connect the database.
+Moreover, it holds some json files.
+Finally, there is the sever.js that is the main file of the application.

   #### Project Structure
   This project contains two main folders: